sonipri/EcoCleanR/README.md

     and local input data files (with read.csv local drive). <br>
 2. Data Cleaning: <br> 2.1.
 Remove duplicates<br> 2.2.
 Check bad taxon
     using WoRMs<br> 2.3.
-Improve the coordinate information utilizing external georeference tools.
-2.4. check the coordinate precision and rounding<br> 2.5.
-Flag the records associated with the wrong ocean/sea and inland 2.6.
-Extract the environmental variables<br>
-    2.7.
-Impute the environmental variables if no assignment from online resources.<br> 2.8.
+Improve the coordinate information utilizing external georeference tools<br> 2.4. check the coordinate precision and rounding<br> 2.5.
+Flag the records associated with the wrong ocean/sea and inland<br> 2.6.
+Extract the environmental variables<br> 2.7.
+Impute the environmental variables if no assignment from online resources<br> 2.8.
 Identifying outliers<br>
 3. Data visualization: <br> 3.1.
 Create map view<br> 3.2.
 Execute a
     summary table with max, min and mean limits of variables<br> 3.3.
     Create a summary and plot to represent suitable range of a species